GoogleCloudPlatform/apigee-samples/apiproduct-operations/docs/cloudshell-tutorial.md

    You should again see a rejection response.
 When an app uses the credential authorized for the VIEWER Product to request creation of a new user, Apigee rejects the request.
-This is true whethee the credential is an API Key or an Access Token.
+This is true whether the credential is an API Key or an Access Token.

 6. Conversely, when you use the CREATOR credential for that kind of request, Apigee allows the request: